TrueBoxGuy/TrueLogger/README.md

 # TrueLogger
 A lightweight logger with support for custom messages and timestamps.
 ## How to use
-First you need to create a new instance of the logger with a **moment** timestamp format.
+Firstly, you need to create a new instance of the logger with a **moment** timestamp format.
 ```javascript
 const logger = new TrueLogger('HH:mm:ss');
 ```
-To send a log message use one of these methods
+To send a log message, use one of these methods:

 | Category      | Tag           | Tag Color  |
 | ------------- |:-------------:| ----------:|